Teradata/stacki-wiki/wiki/Configuration/Storage-Configuration.md

 ## Storage Controller Configuration

-Stacki manages storage at both the [Partition](Partition-Configuration) level and the hardware RAID controller level.
+Stacki manages storage at both the [Partition](Partitioning-Configuration) level and the hardware RAID controller level.

-There are two ways to configure a storage controller: (using a spreadsheet)[#spreadsheet] and the [command line](#command line).
+There are two ways to configure a storage controller: using a spreadsheet and the command line.

 Using a spreadsheet is easier and a *Stacki best practice*, so, use a spreadsheet.